markt-de/puppet-galera/REFERENCE.md

 Data type: `String`

 Specifies the IP address of this node to use for communications.
-Valid options: a string.
 Default: `$networking.ip`

 ##### `manage_additional_packages`

 Data type: `Boolean`

 Specifies wether additional packages should be installed that may be required for SST and other features.
-Valid options: `true` and `false`.
 Default: `true`

 ##### `manage_package_nmap`

 Data type: `Boolean`

 Specifies wether the package nmap should be installed.
 It is required for proper operation of this module.
-Valid options: `true` and `false`.
 Default: `true`

 ##### `mysql_package_name`

 Data type: `Optional[String]`

 Specifies the name of the server package to install.
-Valid options: a string.
 Default: A vendor-, version- and OS-specific value.

 Default value: `undef`